-A twisted and jagged subrange of the Blue Ridge Mountains, this is a special stop along the parkway.
+Craggy Gardens is a twisted and jagged subrange of the Blue Ridge Mountains, a special stop along the Parkway.
 There’s the Craggy Garden Trail to the Craggy Flats for colorful, abundant displays of rhododendrons.

-The Pinnacle trail is less than two miles and leads you through veritable fairy wonderland to a breathtaking 360-degree view.
+The Pinnacle trail is less than two miles and leads you through a veritable fairy wonderland to a breathtaking 360-degree view.
 These vistas from the summit offer forested rolling peaks as far as the eye can see.

 Folk Art Center (milepost 382)

 They have a hiking trail on the property and access to the Mountain-to-Sea Trail from the center.
 There are a variety of creations from hundreds of local artists to browse and buy, everything from accessories to home furnishings.
-It is recognized as the oldest craft shop in America.
+It is the oldest craft shop in America.

-Chimney Rock State Park (milepost 384.7)
+Chimney Rock State Park (Exit at milepost 384.7)

 Biltmore Estate (milepost 388.8)

-The Biltmore is not far off the Blue Ridge Parkway, and the gardens are elaborate and include one of the most complete collections of azaleas and a gorgeous network of forested trails.
+The Biltmore is not far off the Blue Ridge Parkway, and the gardens are elaborate and include an astounding collection of azaleas and a gorgeous network of forested trails.
 It’s also home to one of the most visited wineries.